 That likely won’t be enough to replenish the funds as they’re spent.
 So, you’ll need to put more money back after paying for repairs.
 Continue the cycle and you should always have the cash necessary to fix items when they break.

 A Personal Loan

 This alternative won’t let you always have the money for auto repairs in the bank.
-However, applying for and obtaining a personal loan when something goes wrong could be the perfect solution.
+However, applying for and obtaining a low risk personal loan when something goes wrong could be the perfect solution.
 This will also require you to keep your credit in good standing, as that will make it easier to qualify for an advance from a bank, credit union, or another lender.

 You also have the option to borrow money from family members and friends.
 In such cases, just remember to repay the loan on time to avoid hurt feelings.